adrienlozano/stephaniewebsite/src/pages/news/2019-10-05---new-regional-visas-and-permanent-residency-pathway.md

 The new visas will require visa holders to live and work in regional Australia and will be granted for up to 5 years.
-The definition of ‘regional Australia’ for skilled visas will be expanded in November 2019 to include all of Australia except for the following metropolitan areas:
+The definition of ‘regional Australia’ will also be expanded to include all of Australia except for the following metropolitan areas:

 * Sydney
 * Melbourne
 * Brisbane
 * Gold Coast
 * Perth

 The two new provisional visas that will commence in November 2019 are as follows:

-1\.
-Skilled Employer Sponsored Regional
-\(Provisional) visa (Subclass 494) - This visa is for those who are sponsored by an employer in regional Australia.
+1. Skilled Employer Sponsored Regional (Provisional) visa (Subclass 494) - This visa is for those who are sponsored by an employer in regional Australia.
 This visa will have almost 700 eligible occupations.

-2\.
-Skilled Work Regional (Provisional) visa (Subclass 491) – This visa is for those who are either sponsored by an eligible family member or nominated by a State or Territory government to live and work in regional Australia.
-This is a points tested visa which will have almost 500 eligible occupations and will supersede the current Skilled Regional
+2. Skilled Work Regional (Provisional) visa (Subclass 491) – This visa is for those who are either sponsored by an eligible family member or nominated by a State or Territory government to live and work in regional Australia.
+This is a points tested visa which will have almost 500 eligible occupations.
-\(Provisional) Visa (Subclass 489).

 Holders of the above visas will be able to apply for permanent residency after they have been living and working in a regional area